-Students who successfully complete this program are ready to work in entry-level office settings.
+Students who successfully complete this program (achieve a 2.0 or better for each course completed) are ready to work in entry-level office settings.

 BUSINESS TECHNOLOGY PROGRAM (CONT.)

 Office Assistant/Receptionist

 People in this career pathway aid communication to both internal and external customers and aid the flow of business within and between organizations.
 They keep records, file, greet customers and support supervisors and/or managers.